 First, find out how much free money for college you qualify for.
 Apply for Financial Aid, like the Washington College Grant, by completing the FAFSA or WASFA.
 This will determine what funding you can receive.

 Have questions or need help?
 The Peninsula College Financial Aid office is here to help you.

 There’s no cost to apply and we recommend you submit your FAFSA or WASFA as soon as possible.
 A new application is required every academic year.
 You can complete the FAFSA on your phone using the myStudentAid app.

 Next, once you’ve completed your application, you can see what funding sources you qualify for and get even more help to pay for college.

 Students who are or will be attending PC can apply for a number of scholarships

-For students attending Peninsula College who have graduated from any Clallam County high school (Cape Flattery, Clallam Bay, Crescent, Forks, Lincoln, Neah Bay, Port Angeles, Quileute Tribal School, and Sequim)
+For students attending Peninsula College who have recently graduated from any Clallam County high school (Cape Flattery, Clallam Bay, Crescent, Forks, Lincoln, Neah Bay, Port Angeles, Quileute Tribal School, and Sequim)

 Washington College Grant

 This newly expanded grant makes college more affordable for more students, and does not have to be repaid